mostthingsweb/kable_mvvm_demo/README.md

 # kable_mvvm_demo

-The goal of this project is to (eventually) demonstrate clean usage of Kable in a MVVM app. *There are problems with it* so I am open sourcing it "early" in the hopes others might contribute fixes and enhancements.
+The goal of this project is to demonstrate a real-world app structure for a non-trivial Bluetooth LE app. clean usage of Kable in a MVVM app. *There are problems with it* so I am open sourcing it "early" in the hopes others might contribute fixes and enhancements.

 ## Motivations

 There are several open-source projects that attempt to demonstrate how to structure BLE apps.
 So far I've found that they all have one or more problems:
--

 ## Big Todos